pincuiulia/Bucharest_Streets/README.md

 # Bucharest Streets

-*A simulation of a Top-Down RPG (Role-playing game) in 2D format, based on a narrative thread.
-The mayor, Nicusor Dan, has a mission to save the city from monsters.*
+*A Top-Down RPG (Role-playing game) in 2D format, based on a narrative thread, made in Unity, using C#.*

+## Team Members
+- Zamfirescu Alexandra - grupa 241
+- Pincu Iulia - grupa 242
+- Dobromirescu Mihaela - grupa 242
+- Bejenaru Andrada - grupa 244

+## Epic Story
+*The player takes on the role of Mayor Nicusor Dan, tasked with saving the city from a monstrous invasion.
+The narrative unfolds through various quests and challenges, requiring combat skills and resource management.
+The player must navigate through different city districts, each with unique enemies and obstacles, to restore peace and order.*

 ## Demo
 [Bucharest Streets - Proiect MDS](https://youtu.be/Si4YniHBs2M)